 Opiates are a variety of substances based on naturally-occurring chemicals that exist in the opium poppy.
 Opioids are synthetic painkillers that mimic the effects of these naturally-occurring chemicals.
-These drugs include prescription pain relievers, heroin, and synthetic opioids, such as fentanyl and are extremely addictive requiring an Oregon heroin rehab to break the addiction.
+These drugs include prescription pain relievers, heroin, and synthetic opioids, such as fentanyl are extremely addictive and may require an Oregon heroin rehab to break the addiction.

 Of these, codeine and morphine are the most well-known and are still prescribed by doctors today.
 These opiates are closely controlled.
 While their addictive properties were well-known, their medical value made them indispensable.
 While most opioids are from these opiates, there has been a more recent wave of synthetic and semi-synthetic medications that are not based on extracts from opium.

 Pharmaceutical companies used one of the most common opiates, Thebaine, as a roadmap for future development.
 These are known by their brand names Percocet and Vicodin.
 They were among the first wave of opioids that were over-prescribed in the early days of the epidemic.